MicrosoftDocs/entra-docs/docs/identity/monitoring-health/howto-download-logs.md

 1. Select the **Download** button for one or more of the logs.
 The download processes and sends the file to your default download location.

     - Interactive sign-ins
-    - Interactive sign-ins with only the authentication details
+    - Interactive sign-ins with only the [authentication details](concept-sign-in-log-activity-details.md#authentication-details) included
     - Non-interactive sign-ins
-    - Non-interactive sign-ins with only authentication details
+    - Non-interactive sign-ins with only the [authentication details](concept-sign-in-log-activity-details.md#authentication-details) included
     - Application sign-ins
     - Managed identity